Crashr-io/contracts/doc/template.typ

 #let wp_acknowledgements = [
   = Acknowledgements

   While we take great pride in the development of this protocol, it's important to acknowledge that our progress was significantly enhanced by the contributions from the Cardano open-source community.
-We extend our gratitude to the following projects for their invaluable support:
+We extend our gratitude to the following projects for their invaluable contribution:

   - #link("https://github.com/jpg-store/contracts-v3")[*JPG Store*]: For the foundational contract that Crashr is built upon.

   - #link("https://txpipe.io/")[*TxPipe*]: For providing open-source tools that make Cardano development so much more developer-friendly.

   - #link("https://github.com/CardanoSharp")[*CardanoSharp*] & #link("https://github.com/Orion-Crypto/cardanosharp-wallet")[*Orion*]: For their open-source Cardano Cryptographic and Serialization library for .NET applications.

+  - #link("https://sundae.fi/")[*Sundae Labs*]: For the smart contract audit.
 ]